sebas77/Svelto.ECS/README.md

 ## [The Github wiki page](https://github.com/sebas77/Svelto.ECS/wiki)

 It needs love and as far as I understood, anyone can edit it.
 Feel free to do so if you have a good understanding of Svelto!
+I don't update old articles, while the wiki update is not consistent, so the only way to be sure you get it right is to join our Discord channel and ask questions.

 ## I like the project, how can I help?